tokenika/eosfactory/teos/EOSFactory.md

 ## Rationale

-The EOSFactory grows to be an mature IDE (Integrated Development Environment) for EOSIO smart-contracts.
+The EOSFactory grows to be a mature IDE (Integrated Development Environment) for EOSIO smart-contracts.

 *An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools, and a debugger.* [ (from Wikipedia)](#https://en.wikipedia.org/wiki/Integrated_development_environment)

 ## Walkthrough

-Our plan is to build around the [*Visual Studio Code*](#https://code.visualstudio.com/).
+It is built around the [*Visual Studio Code*](#https://code.visualstudio.com/).
 With VS code, we can have all what we want in one:

     * Linux Mac and Windows compatibility,
     * multi-language (C/C++, Python) support as InteliSense, code browsing,